craws/OpenAtlas/install/upgrade/upgrade.md

     # apt-get install python3-pandas python3-geopandas python3-xlrd

 Add this line to your apache config right after the WSGIScriptAlias line.
-If you have an SSH config it has to be changed there too.
+If you have an additional HTTPS config file it has to be added there too.

     WSGIApplicationGroup %{GLOBAL}